 If there is any danger to person or property, individuals are strongly encouraged to first report the incident to the applicable police or public safety department.

-Incidents of Gender-based Discrimination, as defined in this Policy AD91, should be reported to the Title IX Coordinator via one of the following methods:
+Sex and gender-based harassment should be reported to the Title IX Coordinator via one of the following methods:

-- Fill out the form on the Title IX website:
+- Fill out the form on the Title IX website

 - Contact the Title IX Coordinator directly, via telephone or email: